gov-cy/staging-govcy-design-system-docs/src/components/textarea.md

 Labels must be aligned above the text area they refer to.
 They should be short, direct and written in sentence case.
 Do not use colons at the end of labels.

-You can use ==hint== text whenever necessary for help that’s relevant to the majority of users.
+You can use hint text whenever necessary for help that’s relevant to the majority of users.

 ### Single question page
 If you are asking just one question on a page, follow the instructions for [single question page labels and legends](../../patterns/labels_and_legend_headings/#single-question-page) and adjust the header and label accordingly.